Part 2 of 2 (Part 1 here)

 If you just can’t bear the thought to wasting time on recreation, remember that if you are passionately engaged with your work, it never really leaves your mind.
 If you focus on something else, you are simply shifting work to your subconscious mind.
 If you want to take your mind completely off work, you have to take several days off, which bring us to the next topic.

 Fourth, take a vacation every ten years or so.
 By a vacation I mean: stopping work for at least a week.
 Business travel does not count as a vacation.
 In January of 2017, after a death in the family, I was feeling really burnt out.
 I realized that I had not taken a real vacation in nearly 20 years, so I tried to stop working for a month and had John Morgan take over the webzine.
 At first, I lasted for about a day, but kept trying until I was actually doing things only for fun for days at a time.
-It was still a very stressful time, because of the doxing directed at my friends in TRS.
+There was still stress.
+There were still distraction.
 I still ended up doing some work, but mostly because I felt that I didn’t have to.
-The only exception was my piece in support of Mike Enoch.
 But for all that, when I returned to work, I did so with renewed joy and energy.

 6. Pick Your Poison.